You are driving in the middle lane of an expressway, and a car begins to pass you on the right. What should you do?

 This question appears in the following DMV practice tests:

-Vermont DMV Practice Test 4District of Columbia DMV Practice Test 5Tennessee DMV Practice Test 6Illinois DMV Practice Test 6Texas DMV Practice Test 9Alabama DMV Practice Test 10Pennsylvania DMV Practice Test 12Louisiana DMV Practice Test 13Michigan DMV Practice Test 17New Jersey DMV Practice Test 17
+Vermont DMV Practice Test 4District of Columbia DMV Practice Test 5Tennessee DMV Practice Test 6Illinois DMV Practice Test 6Texas DPS Practice Test 9Alabama DMV Practice Test 10Pennsylvania DMV Practice Test 12Louisiana DMV Practice Test 13Michigan DMV Practice Test 17New Jersey DMV Practice Test 17